Last updated on 29 April 2014

 Facilities for disabled travellers in Romania range from patchy to nonexistent.
 Anyone with mobility problems should go prepared and ideally have local contacts.
-However it is possible to get around the country if you know what you are doing
+However it is possible to get to, from and around the country if you know what you are doing

 In 2006, in the run-up to joining the EU, Romania passed some excellent legislation supporting the rights of disabled people.
 However although it has made some slow strides towards disabled access since then, and new buildings need to be wheelchair-accessible, implementation has been very poor.
 In practice Romania remains by and large off-limits to disabled travellers.